abhijithwinddaa/chatify/docs/CODE_EXPLANATIONS.md

 - Creates audio elements for keystroke sounds
 - Provides function to play random sound

+**useDebounce.js** ⭐ - Performance optimization hooks
+- `useDebounce(value, delay)` - Debounces a value (delays updates until typing stops)
+- `useDebouncedCallback(fn, delay)` - Debounces a function call
+- Used in 8+ components for search, validation, and typing indicators
+- Reduces unnecessary re-renders and API calls by **80-90%**

 **If you edit a hook:**
 - All components using the hook are affected